Tobacco Free KU

 This policy will only effect the use of tobacco on campus.

-The State Employee Health Plan provides “points” toward the reduction of health insurance premiums for non-smokers.
-The Steering Committee can investigate other incentive possibilities.
+The State Employee Health Plan provides “points” toward the reduction of health insurance premiums for faculty/staff non-smokers.

 Will there be any training for supervisors who manage staff who smoke?

-Specific training for this topic was not envisioned, but some supervisory guidelines could be developed, and training made available if requested.
+Specific training for this topic is not envisioned, but supervisory guidelines will be provided if requested.

 Will there be a transition period for students and staff that currently use tobacco products?